automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Chubutisaurus.md

 # Chubutisaurus
-## Description: This titanosaur was on Tyrannotitan's lunch menu.
+## This titanosaur was on Tyrannotitan's lunch menu.